-In connection with our preparation of our financial statements for the second quarter of 2023, a material weakness in our internal control over financial reporting was identified relating to the complex financial reporting and accounting associated with the June 2023 PIPE (as defined below), a non-cash item.
+In connection with our preparation of our financial statements for the second quarter of 2023, a material weakness in our internal control over financial reporting was identified relating to the complex financial reporting and accounting associated with our private placement that closed in June of 2023. a non-cash item.
 None of our filed financial statements were impacted.
 Management implemented measures designed to ensure that the control deficiency contributing to the material weakness was remediated, such that the controls are designed, implemented, and operating effectively.
 The remediation actions included the enhancement of control activity evidence, improvement of management review controls, and recording of the fair value of the warrant liability.